apogeum/data_science_training/1_Basics/README.md

 print(type(some_float))
 ```
 * memorize:
-  * type() is a built-in python function that returns the type of passed variable
+  * type() is a built-in python function that returns the type of its argument
   * int stands for integer number
   * string stands for string of characters
   * float stands for floating point number